Tools For Startups: All Must-haves To Rock Your Business

 Hootsuite and Buffer for social media management

-Even when you’re very selective about what social media platforms you’re present at, your company is likely to end up at least on several of them.
-Managing them from one place becomes a huge time saver.
+Even if you’re picky about what social media platforms you’re present at, your company is likely to end up on at least several of them.
+Managing them from one place is a smarter way to schedule and prepare your messages.

 Hootsuite and Buffer are currently the two leading social media management tools.
 They come with different features to schedule messages to several channels at once and inform you how your posts are doing.

-When you’re first starting out, using external social media management tools may look unnecessary.
-Trust us – the moment you’ll face scheduling messages to three or more channels for the entire month ahead, you’ll appreciate the comfort of doing it from one platform.
+When you’re only starting out, using external social media management tools may look unnecessary.
+But trust us – the moment you’ll face scheduling messages to three or more channels for the entire month ahead, you’ll appreciate the comfort of doing it from one platform.

 Google Analytics for knowing exactly what’s up

 Google Analytics is one of the go-to tools for anybody who runs any website.
-Safe to say, it’s the most popular traffic and conversion analytics platform out there.
+Safe to say, it’s the most popular analytics platform out there.

 Google Search Console for more traffic and SEO knowledge